← Back to Creatures

 Origin: Kela (drifts, polar shelves)

-The Gelivox Stalker is a large feline predator of Kela’s icy drifts and polar shelves.
-Named after the Kelan colonly Gelivox, it is 3–4 meters long and 400–600 kg, its muted-color patterns and light-reactive dermis camouflaging it in snow for near-invisibility, paired with near-pitch-black vision that lets it stalk prey unseen for days.
-Territorial and solitary, it uses a forward-curving claws to slash in rush ambushes, following humans for days for food and attacking if starved long enough.
+The Gelivox Stalker is a large feline predator of Kela's icy drifts and polar shelves, named after the Kelan colony Gelivox.
+Standing 3 to 4 meters long and weighing 400 to 600 kg, its muted color patterns and light-reactive dermis camouflage it in snow for near invisibility, paired with near-pitch-black vision that allows it to stalk prey unseen for days.
+Territorial and solitary, it uses forward-curving claws to slash in rush ambushes, following human parties for days and attacking when starvation overcomes patience.
 The Kelan historically feared it, carving its image into warnings of relentless danger.

 About Vesselborn